nus-comparch/looppoint/README.md

 	```
 	$ make
 	```
-	3. Build the provided applications
+	3. Build the demo applications
 	```
 	$ make apps
 	```
-	4. Download and build the required tools once you have the Sniper gitid link
+	4. Download and build Sniper and LoopPoint tools
 	```
-	$ make tools SNIPER_GIT_REPO="http://snipersim.org/<path-to-git-repo>.git"
+	$ make tools
 	```
-1. These steps should automatically download the required versions of Pin kit and Sniper, and apply the required patches
+1. These steps should automatically download the required versions of SDE/Pin kit and Sniper

 ## Experiment workflow